humanmade/elasticpress-comments/README.md

 	</tr>
 </table>

-Adds a ne feature to ElasticPress to allow it to index comments, and include them in search queries.
+Adds a new feature to ElasticPress to allow it to index comments, and include them in search queries.

 Getting Set Up